maemo-leste/maemo-user-guide/source/chapters/clock-n-alarms.rst

 Alarm tone
 """"""""""

-You can pick your desired alarm sounding tone, from a list of predifined alarm sounds.
+You can pick your desired alarm sounding tone, from a list of predefined alarm sounds.

 .. note:: Styling bug.
 Black text on black background.
 Text is visible only when selected.
 See :ref:`Known bugs`.